 Saint Joseph’s University Names New Board Chair and Vice Chair, Welcomes Six New Trustees

-The Board of Trustees of Saint Joseph’s University elected James M. Norris ’85 to serve as chair of the board and Marlene S. Dooner ’83 to assume the role as vice chair, effective June 1.
+The Saint Joseph's Board of Trustees elected James M. Norris ’85 to serve as chair of the board and Marlene S. Dooner ’83 to assume the role as vice chair, effective June 1.
 They lead a board of 34 trustees, four of whom were re-elected and six newly elected.

 Reed added: “I want to thank Ed Moneypenny and Bob Bowman for their steady, extraordinary leadership and service on this board and for their ongoing support as proud Hawks.”
 Five other board members concluded their terms on May 31: Rev. George W. Bur, S.J.; Dennis M. Durkin ’74; Timothy G. Fallon ’76; Rev. Aloysius P. Kelley, S.J. and Rev. John W. Swope, S.J.
 “We are grateful to all of the outgoing board members for their years of commitment and guidance in advancing the University’s mission and strategic plan.”